-My attempt in the following pages, which are for the most part a transcript of letters written on the spot, has been simply to convey the observations and impressions of each day as to the scenery, features, and products of the country through which we were passing: and I have kept back those technical details and enumerations which would have little attraction except for the naturalist, though, for the sake of definition, I have thought it advisable generally to insert the scientific names of such animals, plants, and fossils as are incidentally mentioned in the text: nor have I scrupled occasionally to enter upon topographical disquisition when on comparatively untrodden ground, or when the sacred narrative seemed to be thereby elucidated.
+My attempt in the following pages, which are for the most part a transcript of letters written on the spot, has been simply to convey the observations and impressions of each day as to the scenery, features, and products of the country through which we were passing; and I have kept back those technical details and enumerations which would have little attraction except for the naturalist, though, for the sake of definition, I have thought it advisable generally to insert the scientific names of such animals, plants, and fossils as are incidentally mentioned in the text: nor have I scrupled occasionally to enter upon topographical disquisition when on comparatively untrodden ground, or when the sacred narrative seemed to be thereby elucidated.

-To the zealous and indefatigable co-operation of my fellow travellers, whose companionship enabled me to accomplish my long-cherished desire, I owe much, and more than I can adequately acknowledge.
+To the zealous and indefatigable co-operation of my fellow-travellers, whose companionship enabled me to accomplish my long-cherished desire, I owe much, and more than I can adequately acknowledge.
 To the accurate and artistic pencils of my friends Mr. W. C. P. Medlycott and Mr. P. Egerton-Warburton, and to the careful photographs of my friend, Mr. H. T. Bowman, all kindly placed at my disposal, the volume is indebted for its illustrations.
-The scientific knowledge and perseverance of my constant companion, Mr. B. T. Lowne, were devoted to the botany of the country, and his ready information on this subject has been largely drawn upon in the preparation of my notes; while to the keen eye and indefatigable labours of my zoological assistant, Mr. Edw.
-Bartlett, a young naturalist of no ordinary promise, are due the discovery and preservation of many specimens which would never otherwise have enriched our collections, My friends, Mr. H. M. Upcher and Mr. C. W. Shepherd, were unwearied in their efforts to promote in every possible way the objects of our expedition.
+The scientific knowledge and perseverance of my companion, Mr. B. T. Lowne, were devoted to the botany of the country, and his ready information on this subject has been largely drawn upon in the preparation of my notes; while to the keen eye and indefatigable labours of my zoological assistant, Mr. Edward Bartlett, a young naturalist of no ordinary promise, are due the discovery and preservation of many specimens which would never otherwise have enriched our collections.
+My friends.
+Mr. H. M. Upcher and Mr. C. W. Shepherd, were unwearied in their efforts to promote in every possible way the objects of our expedition.
 Nor must I omit my grateful acknowledgments to Messrs.
-J. H. Cochrane, Barneby-Lutley, and Garnier, by whose kind assistance and in whose society, with Mr. Egerton-Warburton, I was enabled to accomplish, at length, the most interesting part of my trans-Jordanic excursion.
+J. H. Cochrane, Barneby-Lutley, and Garnier, by whose kind assistance and in whose society, with Mr. Egerton-Warburton, I was enabled after the return of our original party to accomplish, at length, the most interesting part of my trans-Jordanic excursion.
+For the facilities which were afforded to us wherever Turkish authority carries influence, we are much indebted to the efforts of our friend R. S. Newall, Esq., of the Electric Telegraph Company.